WebAssembly/spec/document/syntax/instructions.rst

      \SELECT
    \end{array}

-The |DROP| operator simply throws away its operand.
+The |DROP| operator simply throws away a single operand.

 The |SELECT| operator selects one of its first two operands based on whether its third operand is zero or not.